 AWADS x Million Metres - A Partnership To Counteract Our Carbon Emissions

-Million Metres helps local communities with fundraising, expertise and other support that helps their projects to be successful.
-Our passengers can now contribute to this waterway restoration initiative too, and help mitigate against the carbon emissions produced on our safaris at the same time.
+Million Metres helps local communities with fundraising, expertise and other project support.
+Our passengers can now contribute to this waterway restoration initiative, and help mitigate against the carbon emissions produced on our safaris at the same time.

 The Facts About New Zealand’s Waterways:

 - 82% of rivers in farming areas and 94% of waterways in urban areas are unsafe for swimming

 - In farming areas, water pollution affects almost all rivers and aquifers, with high levels of nutrients, sediment and pathogens

 - Urban waterways contain many of the same pollutants but typically at even higher levels and in addition contain other pollutants such as heavy metals

 - 76% of freshwater fish species are now classified as ‘at risk’ of extinction

 Planting native plants and trees along the banks of our streams, rivers, lakes and wetlands is a great way to improve water quality and enhance native biodiversity.